Learning Notes

 Indicativo

 English also has irregular verbs, including “to be”.
-You can say I walk, you walk, she walks, but you can’t say I be, You be, She bes.
-The correct conjugations just have to be memorized for irregular verbs.
+You can say I walk, you walk, she walks, but in Standard English (used here for reference), you wouldn’t say I be, You be, She bes.
+The conjugations for irregular verbs must be memorized.

 To make sure you’re ready to face more verbs in the coming lessons, let’s get a bit more familiar with irregular verbs in Portuguese.